Children's Vaccines - Answers To Your All Questions

 Consider this:

-• Modern vaccines use fewer antigens than vaccines from decades ago
+• Modern vaccines use far fewer antigens than vaccines from decades ago

-• Baby’s immune system is designed to handle multiple challenges
+• A baby’s immune system is built to handle many challenges at once

 Schedule Questions